Philippines’ Duterte apologises after chaotic SEA Games build-up | Malay Mail

-MANILA, Nov 29 — Philippine President Rodrigo Duterte apologised and pledged a probe into the troubled run-up to tomorrow’s opening of the South-east Asian Games after a rush of logistical problems and last-minute construction.
+CLARK, Dec 1 — Philippine President Rodrigo Duterte apologised and pledged a probe into the troubled run-up to yesterday’s opening of the South-east Asian Games after a rush of logistical problems and last-minute construction.

 Complaints over transport, accommodation and food stacked up as thousands of athletes have flooded into Manila for the biggest ever edition of the Games, which are also threatened by an approaching typhoon forecast to hit the northern Philippines early next week.